Maronato/django-vue-template/README.md

 ## Now what?
 Assuming everything went ok and you also have a valid domain pointing to your server, you'll be able to access your services through it.

-First go to `https://traefik.<your-domain>` and make sure everything is ok with TLS fully working.
+First, go to `https://traefik.<your-domain>` and make sure everything is ok with TLS fully working.

-If so, you'll need to register the social accounts to the backend like you did before.
+If so, you'll need to register the social accounts to the backend as you did before.
 Check out the [instructions](#4-add-the-provider-client-and-secret-keys-to-djangos-database) to remember how.

 Now everything should be working fine!